AHughes9905/snowcoach/README.md

 Then run docker exec -it my-postgres psql -U aaron  inorder to get inside of postgres

-Then inside postgres rnun docker exec -u aaron my-postgres psql -U aaron -c "CREATE DATABASE snowcoachdb;" to create db
+Then inside postgres rnun CREATE DATABASE snowcoachdb; to create db

+\q to quit psql container

 When running progam for first time on db uncomment everything in InitDbService